 - Add 1 packet starter to 1-4 quarts cream.
 Mix well.

 Culture at 74°-77°F for 16-18 hours.

-Mesophilic Aromatic Cheese Cultures
+Mesophilic Aromatic Cheese Cultured Butter

 - Add 1 teaspoon grains or 1 packet powdered starter culture to 1-4 cups cream.
 If using finished milk kefir, add 1 tablespoon milk kefir per cup of cream.